Marble Cake

 Ingredients for this marble cake:

-• Flour - I used all purpose flour here I have not used cake flour in this recipe so I don’t know if it’s a good substitute but you can use a good all purpose GF 1-1 flour if you want to make a gluten free marble cake
+- FLOUR: I use all purpose flour here.
+I have not used cake flour in this recipe so I don’t know if it’s a good substitute but you can use a good all purpose GF 1-1 flour if you want to make a gluten free marble cake

-• Oil - I use olive oil but feel free to use any neutral vegetable oil like canola oil or you can even use coconut oil
+- OIL: I use a mild olive oil but feel free to use any neutral vegetable oil like canola oil or you can even use coconut oil.
+It adds moisture and richness to the cake and gives it a tender moist crumb.

-• Milk - feel free to use regular full fat milk or non dairy milk here just make sure it’s room temperature.
-I have never tested this recipe with buttermilk so I cannot tell you if it’s a good substitute to use
+- MILK: I like to use buttermilk which makes cakes moister, more tender, and adds a subtle tang, but feel free to use regular milk or non dairy milk here just make sure it’s room temperature.
+I have tested the recipe with both and both yield good results.

-• Vanilla - pure vanilla extract is always good for the best flavour
+- VANILLA EXTRACT: Pure vanilla extract is always good for the best flavour

 Marble Cake Recipe Variations: